Analysis - New tastes, nimble fashion rivals squeeze top U.S. teen chains

 "Sometimes, you have something unique that everyone has to have," said Jessica Bemer, an analyst with Snow Capital Management.
 "But the look is going to be very similar this year to last year."

-(Reporting by Phil Wahba and Dhanya Skariachan in New York; Editing by Jilian Mincer, Tim Dobbyn, John Wallace and David Gregorio)
+(Reporting by Phil Wahba and Dhanya Skariachan in New York; Editing by Jilian Mincer, Tim Dobbyn and John Wallace)